evanmoran/kk/README.md

 kk.js
 =======

-KK helps do simple type checking in JavaScript.
-This is not a perfect solution, nor can it be with JavaScripts weak type system.
-That said, it will help you write better code.

-Check your arguments by name:

-    function createPerson(name, count) {
-      kk(name, "string");
-      kk(count, "number");
-    }

-    createPerson(5, "Evan")
-      // Throws: "kk expected string but found: 5"

-Check your arguments by order:

-    function createPerson(name, count) {
-      kk(arguments, ["string", "number"])
-    }

-    createPerson("Evan", 5)
-      // Success (does nothing)

-    createPerson(5, "Evan")
-      // Throws: 'kk expected "string" for argument[0] but found: 5'

-    createPerson("Evan")
-      // Throws: "kk expected 2 arguments, ['string','number'], but found: ["Evan"]
+`kk` helps you do type checking and error reporting in JavaScript.
+In an ideal world JavaScript would do this for us.
+Sadly, this is not to be. kk.js makes this manual approach much simpler!

-Let's break this down. `kk` checks to see if a `value` matches a `type`:
+Let's break it down.
+In its simplest form `kk` checks to see if a `value` matches a `type`:

-    kk(value, type)            // Like so!
+    kk(value, type)            // Does the value match the type?

 Like an assert, when `kk` succeeds it does nothing: